TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lesson2.md

   * Go over list `is in` conditionals.
 Ask what the return value is (Boolean expression).
     * Have students practice using the `is in` in an if statement.
 User this time to look over the student responses to the first part of the Do Now - identify the topics they are having problems with.
 2. Review
-    * Review the topics students are confused about.
+    * Spend time reviewing the topics students are confused about.
     * Have students practice using lists and Boolean expressions.

 ###Accommodation/Differentiation